Is an Online Psychology Doctoral Program For You?

 While the coursework looks the same for both a traditional and online doctoral degree in psychology, the course materials and technology used may differ depending on the delivery method.
 Students in an online program must access a computer to submit assignments and to view lectures; some classes in an online psychology doctorate may also require learners to collaborate remotely, requiring a high-quality webcam and computer microphone to communicate.
 Most universities maintain an online learning portal for distance students to use as they work toward their degree.

 These portals essentially create a virtual campus for the distance learner, allowing them to view their grades, communicate with professors and other students, see the schedule of classes for the next semester, and log in to live classes.
 Many portals also offer an accompanying mobile application for students to access the same virtual campus from their smartphone.
-Despite the differences between the delivery of an online and traditional doctorate degree in psychology, the curriculum remains the same.
+Despite the differences between the delivery of an online and traditional doctoral degree in psychology, the curriculum remains the same.
 Both online and traditional classes adhere to the same program and institutional standards.

 Do Online Psychology Doctoral Programs Require Students to be On-campus?
 Do Any of the Programs Have Labs or Clinical Work?